jmourabarbosa/jmourabarbosa.github.io/_pages/about.md

 ======
 I am a computational neuroscientist with a strong interest in human cognition, particularly focusing on working memory and decision-making and how these functions are affected in pathological conditions.

 My research approach reflects the breadth of my academic background, which spans computer science, biology and machine learning.
-In my research, I develop statistical methods to analyze large scale recordings, and use biophysical and deep learning models to guide these analyses as well as the design of novel human experiments.
+In my research, I use biophysical and deep learning models to guide the analyses of large scale recordings, as well as the design of novel human experiments.

 My current research goal is to help unveil which across-region interactions along the primate brain hierarchy support cognitive flexibility, and whether their disruption is the basis for the cognitive inflexibility observed in clinical populations, such as schizophrenia.
 This goal will be acomplished within the newly created Institute de Neuromodulation (INM), born out of a close colaboration between the Sainte-Anne Hospital and Neurospin, in Paris.